Nitin-Rajasekar/FIFA-ClusterAnalysis/README.md

 ![image2](images/image2.png)

-This is explained by the above.
-When we graph the players with respect to the factor most attributed to defenders, the standing tackle.
+This is explained by the above, when we graph the players with respect to the factor most attributed to defenders, the standing tackle.
 Casemiro and Busquets are the only midfielders with a standing tackle value among the defenders, and are thus placed in Cluster 2.